Mechanistic Data Attribution: Tracing the Training Origins of Interpretable LLM Units: Causal Validation: Data Influence on Mechanistic Emergence

 \subsection{MDA Identifies Causally Effective Data}

-As illustrated in \cref{fig:main_results}, Data Deletion~(masking the top-ranked samples) results in a consistent suppression or delayed emergence of both heads, whereas random exclusion yields negligible impact—confirming these samples are necessary for circuit development.
-Conversely, Data Augmentation triggers an accelerated phase transition comparing to random insertion baselines, demonstrating that the identified samples possess pivotal causal influence, providing the necessary signal to propel the emergence of the targeted mechanism.
-Together, these results establish a robust causal link between the MDA-identified training samples and the internal development of the model's functional circuits.
-A further validation with an ablation-based metric also justifies the effectiveness of our framework~(Appendix~\ref{app:ablation_metric}).
+As illustrated in \cref{fig:main_results}, data deletion consistently suppresses or delays head emergence, whereas random exclusion yields negligible impact—confirming these samples are necessary for circuit development.
+Conversely, data augmentation accelerates the phase transition relative to random insertion baselines, demonstrating their sufficiency in driving the targeted mechanism.
+Together, these results establish a robust causal link between MDA-identified training samples and the development of functional circuits.
+Additional validations and comprehensive robustness analyses—including alternative metrics, random seed stability, probe variants, and controlled baselines—are provided in Appendix~\ref{app:robustness}.

-Furthermore, we observe that in most cases, models under both data augmentation and deletion regimes eventually converge to comparable saturation scores.
-This suggests that while specific samples significantly modulate the emergence rate, the ultimate formation of these heads is a \textbf{collective property} of the general training distribution rather than being determined exclusively by a sparse subset of samples.
-This finding aligns with the analysis of induction head development in \citet{nanda2023progress}, which suggests that induction circuits provide systematic loss reduction and thus receive consistent gradients across a broad spectrum of training data.
-We further discuss this phenomenon in \cref{sec:dynamics}.
-Notably, we observe an \textit{early drop} in induction head scores during the augmentation phase in the Pythia-70M and 160M models.
-We clarify that this does not constitute a failure of MDA but serves as a characteristic signal of accelerated emergence, a phenomenon further explored in Appendix~\ref{app:extended_dynamics}.
+Furthermore, models under both augmentation and deletion regimes eventually converge to comparable saturation scores.
+This suggests that while specific samples modulate the emergence rate, the ultimate formation of these heads is a \textit{collective property} of the general training distribution rather than being determined exclusively by a sparse subset.
+This aligns with \citet{nanda2023progress}, implying that induction circuits provide systematic loss reduction and receive consistent gradients across broad data.
+We further discuss this in \cref{sec:dynamics}.
+Notably, the \textit{early drop} in induction scores during augmentation for Pythia-70M/160M is not an MDA failure, but a characteristic signal of accelerated emergence explored in Appendix~\ref{app:extended_dynamics}.